vuejs/vitepress/docs/reference/default-theme-last-updated.md

 }
 ```

-## Frontmatter Configuration
+## Frontmatter Config

-If you would like to hide the last update text, set false to the `lastUpdated` option.
+This can be disabled per-page using the `lastUpdated` option on frontmatter:

 ```yaml
 ---